• Skip to primary navigation

 Instructions

-• Pour into a jar or bottle.
-Store in refrigerator up to two weeks.
+• Let the syrup cool slightly but still warm, transfer to a jar or bottle.
+Store in the fridge for up to 2 weeks.

 Notes